Navehni/ADR-Detect-NLP-project/README.md

 ## Overview

-Adverse Drug Reactions (ADRs) are a leading cause of patient harm and hospitalization, yet they are often underreported and buried within unstructured clinical or patient-generated text.
+Adverse Drug Reactions (ADRs) are a major cause of patient harm and hospitalization, yet they are often buried in unstructured clinical notes or patient-written reviews.
+This project explores automated ADR detection from such texts using two different natural language processing (NLP) paradigms:
-This project investigates and compares two NLP paradigms for detecting ADRs in sentences:

-- **Large Language Models (LLMs)** using Zero-/Few-shot prompting
+- **Zero-/Few-shot Large Language Models (LLMs)**
-- **Sentence Embedding Models** combined with traditional classifiers

-Our goal is to benchmark these approaches and determine which best supports scalable, automated pharmacovigilance.
+- **Sentence Embeddings + Logistic Regression Classifier**

+Our aim is to compare their effectiveness in identifying ADRs and evaluate their suitability for scalable, AI-driven medical decision support.

 ---